 Receiving treatment early is essential in reducing the damage from a stroke.
 The chances for survival and recovery are also best if treatment is received at a hospital specifically certified as a primary stroke center.

 Immediate treatment of ischemic stroke aims at dissolving the blood clot.
 Patients who arrive at the emergency room with signs of acute ischemic stroke are usually given aspirin to help thin the blood.
 Aspirin can be lethal for patients suffering a hemorrhagic stroke, so it is best not to take aspirin at home and to wait until after the doctor has determined what kind of stroke has occurred.

-If patients arrive at the hospital within 4.5 hours of stroke onset (when symptoms first appear), they may be candidates for thrombolytic (“clot-buster”) drug therapy.
+If patients can be treated within 3 to 4.5 hours of stroke onset (when symptoms first appear), they may be candidates for thrombolytic ("clot-buster") drug therapy.
 Thrombolytic drugs are used break up existing blood clots.
-The standard thrombolytic drugs are tissue plasminogen activators (t-PAs).
+The standard thrombolytic drugs are tissue plasminogen activators (tPAs).
 They include alteplase (Activase) and reteplase (Retavase).

 The following steps are critical before injecting a clot-buster drug:

 Thrombolytics carry a risk for hemorrhage, so they may not be appropriate for patients with existing risk factors for bleeding.

 A clot-buster drug is usually administered through an intravenous injection.
 Less commonly, the drug may be administered through a catheter that is inserted in the groin and threaded through to the arteries in the brain (a procedure called intra-arterial thrombolysis).

 Another alternative treatment for clot removal is called mechanical thrombectomy.
 It uses a self-expanding stent (wire mesh) called stent retriever to capture and retrieve the clot.
 The device is inserted into the blocked artery through a catheter and then removed along with the clot.

 Benefit appears to be highest in selected patients who: